pillowmath/Rating-Estimator/README.md

 * rating_estimator.py takes in a matrix of ratings as a .csv file and outputs .csv files for average ratings, primitive ratings, and rating estimator ratings.

-* plot_ratings.py contains code to plot the average ratings, primitive ratings, and rating estimator ratings from their .csv files.
+* plot_ratings.py plots the average ratings, primitive ratings, and rating estimator ratings from their .csv files.

+* simulated_ratings.py applies the average and the rating estimator to simulated rating data and outputs a plot comparing the two results.

 ## Reference
 If you found this code helpful, please cite my paper introducing the rating estimator: